SharinaS/Cloud-Engineering-Fundamentals/security_general.md

 Authentication checks who is accessing the system, and passes that info to the authorization porcess.

 The Authorization process checks what permissions the user has in AWS.

+# Abuse Team

+ The **AWS Abuse team** can assist you when AWS resources are being used to engage in the following types of abusive behavior:

+I. Spam: You are receiving unwanted emails from an *AWS-owned IP address*, or *AWS resources are being used* to spam websites or forums.

+II.
+Port scanning: Your logs show that one or more *AWS-owned IP addresses* are sending packets to multiple ports on your server, and you believe this is an attempt to discover unsecured ports.

+III.
+Denial of service attacks (DOS): Your logs show that one or more *AWS-owned IP addresses* are being used to flood ports on your resources with packets, and you believe this is an attempt to overwhelm or crash your server or software running on your server.

+IV.
+Intrusion attempts: Your logs show that one or more *AWS-owned IP addresses* are being used to attempt to log in to your resources.

+V. Hosting objectionable or copyrighted content: You have evidence that *AWS resources are being used to host* or distribute illegal content or distribute copyrighted content without the consent of the copyright holder.

+VI.
+Distributing malware: You have evidence that *AWS resources are being used to distribute* software that was knowingly created to compromise or cause harm to computers or machines on which it is installed.

+-- From *AWS Certified Cloud Practitioner Practice Exam Course*